StrongRay/Openpose-Hand-Detection/README.md

 ![image](https://github.com/StrongRay/Openpose-Hand-Detection/blob/master/keypoints_hand.png)

-Openpose is not the only method for hand point detection, pure OpenCV has imbedded DNN codes and using the pose_iter_102000.caffemodel, one can do a net.forward to extract out the hand points.
+Openpose is not the only method for hand point detection, pure OpenCV has imbedded DNN codes cv2.dnn.blobFromImage from v3.4 onwards and download the pose_iter_102000.caffemodel, one can do a net.forward to extract out the hand points.
 As always, use of a single image is limited.
 Once using webcam, the speed of prediction is more important and techniques can be added to increase the accuracy such as greenscreening the background before detection.

 ![image](https://github.com/StrongRay/Openpose-Hand-Detection/blob/master/opencv-dnn.png)